Planting for the Future

 Garden Features

 Over the past few years, we’ve added numerous native plant and tree species, including hosts to beneficial insects and food for pollinators, which deliver tremendous pest management and pollination benefits to our 12 fruit trees and variety of annual and perennial vegetable and berry plants and shrubs.
-Our front yard pathway and our backyard raised beds were designed and installed by CNL.
+Our front yard pathway and our backyard raised beds were designed and installed by CNL nursery.
 They incorporated locally sourced materials and salvaged pavers.
 Our efforts to attract wildlife to our property have been hugely successful, and we document observations on the i-Naturalist app.
 We have Bewick’s Wrens, Western Blue Birds, Eastern Gray Squirrels and bats, who are raising young in a collection of bird houses and a bat house.
 We also built a chicken coop and keep two beehives in the backyard.
 To further support biodiversity and positively influence neighbors, we certified our house as a monarch waystation and NWF wildlife habitat and joined the CA Native Plant Society, all of which is on display via front fence signage.

 Water Use